 English Language Requirement

-- Citizenship of an exempt country: Canada (except Quebec), Ireland, United Kingdom.
-Australia, New Zealand, or the Commonwealth Caribbean.
+- Native English speakers with citizenship of an exempt country: Canada (except Quebec), Ireland, United Kingdom, Australia, New Zealand, or the Commonwealth Caribbean.

 If you have additional questions about being an international student at UA Little Rock, contact the Office of International Student Services.